-The Bishops of the Church of England invite worshipping communities across the country to use the LLF resources to learn together during 2021.
+The Bishops of the Church of England invite worshipping communities across the country to use the LLF resources to learn together during 2021 and early 2022.
 They hope that congregations will consider learning together with people who have different perspectives and lived experiences, perhaps by joining with another church nearby.
 They hope that deeper relationships between people who differ in their lived experiences and perspectives will be forged as a result of learning together using the LLF resources.

 Why should church communities engage with the resources?

 Learning together using the LLF resources is part of a new process of discernment involving Church of England churches.
 It is a unique opportunity to play your part in the life and direction of the Church of England.
 It is about being open together to hearing what God is saying to the Church of England today.

 How and when will church communities engage with the resources?

 Congregations are diverse, so there is no single model for using the resources.
 It will be important for churches to work out what is best in their particular circumstances.
 Church communities might choose to use the LLF resources in midweek small groups, for example, or as part of a Lent series, or on special away days.
 The resources could also be used by PCCs, deanery gatherings or clergy conferences and diocesan synod meetings.
 They might be used in lay leadership training contexts as well as in the context of ministerial or discipleship programmes.

 Churches will also need to decide when is the best time for this engagement, in the light of their yearly pattern of activities and, especially, in the light of the uncertainties raised by the impact of the Covid-19 pandemic.